SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 ### Init clevis and tang

-the second step is install the clevis tang "pin"
+The second step is to install the Clevis Tang "PIN"

-that means clevis request an privat key from tang and sign it with a local blended key, which is new encryption key. this is uses as new Luks meta information to create a keyslot in Luks table.
+That means Clevis requests a private key from Tang and signs it with a local blended key, which is new encryption key.
+This is used as new Luks meta information to create a keyslot in Luks table.

 ```bash